vishwamartur/plugin-requests/README.md

 We also encourage you to post your plugin repositories as well as new plugins in our [Support Server](https://discord.gg/EsNDvBaHVU).
 Users can then use the built-in Plugin Downloader to install your plugin.

+### New Plugin: Passkeys/WebAuthn

+We have added a new plugin that allows you to sign in with passkeys/webauthn.
+This plugin backports the passkeys feature to Aliucord, enabling secure and convenient authentication.

+**Functionality:**
+- Register and authenticate using passkeys/webauthn
+- Secure and convenient sign-in process

+You can find the plugin in the [passkeys_plugin repository](https://github.com/Aliucord/plugin-requests/tree/main/passkeys_plugin).

 ## I really want _x_ plugin, but I don't know how to make it!